dakshitharatnayake/simple_nodejs_webapp/README.txt

-NodeJS and ExpressJS front to back web application.
+A simple NodeJS and ExpressJS front to back web application.

 Requirements -
 NodeJS and MongoDB